 - All special events, private tours, guest experts and entrance fees

-- Access to KM 104 of the Inca Trail.
-Please Note: We will need your passport information several months before the trip to reserve your pass
+- Access to km 104 of the Inca Trail.
+Please Note: We will need your passport information at time of booking to reserve your pass

 - Use of two lightweight, telescoping walking sticks